TcMenu/documentation/content/arduino-libraries/tc-menu/renderer-take-over-display.md

 ## Using a delegate to customize the dashboard - ADVANCED

 Optionally, you can set a delegate if you want to draw extra things to the display, or need more control around how it opens and closes.

 * Step 1 - create a class that extends from `DrawableDashboardDelegate`
 * Step 2 - now override the functions you need to handle, see the documentation for the class for the options.
 * Step 3 - add the delegate to the dash, `mainDashboard->setDelegate(&myDelegate);`

+In summary, when you implement this class, you are given the first chance to handle events either before or after the dashboard itself processes them, you can decide to take some action, or draw something else on the display.
+Methods containing `will` mean that you are ahead of the dashboard in processing something, methods containing `did` mean you are after it.
+Consult the {{< refdocs src="/tcmenu/html/class_drawable_dashboard_delegate.html" title="ref-docs for detailed descriptions" >}}.

+See [the example packaged with tcMenu library in the examples/esp folder](https://github.com/TcMenu/tcMenuLib/blob/main/examples/esp/esp32SimHub/dashboardSetup.cpp) that implements `DrawableDashboardDelegate`.